 The Terms are as follows:

-YEAR 1.
-Covered tires will be eligible for a free replacement for the ﬁrst year from the date of purchase.
+Covered tires will be eligible for a free replacement for the ﬁrst two years from the date of purchase.

 This Program covers only the new Armstrong passenger or light truck tires named above that are (i) purchased by the consumer, from a tire retailer selling Armstrong tires, and (ii) that are listed clearly on the original invoice, identiﬁed by tire brand, type, size and the part/SKU number(s), (iii) while installed on the vehicle identiﬁed by year, make, model, and mileage on the original purchase invoice (“Eligible Armstrong Tires”).